 The County has been significantly impacted by the COVID-19 pandemic.
-The Governor of the State has declared a state of emergency in the State and the County Executive has declared a state of emergency in the County from time to time during the course of the COVID-19 pandemic, and a state of emergency is currently in effect in the State and the County.
+The Governor of the State had declared a state of emergency in the State and the County Executive had declared a state of emergency in the County from time to time during the course of the COVID-19 pandemic, each of which has expired.
 The outbreak of the virus has altered the behavior of businesses and people in a manner that has had, and is expected to continue to have, negative effects on the County, its economy and its revenues.
-The 2022-2025 Multi-Year Financial Plan reflects the impact of the outbreak on the County's economy and revenues as of its date, and the County's estimates and forecasts of the impact of the outbreak on its economy and revenues for fiscal years 2022-2025.
-See "2022 Budget and 2022-2025 Multi-Year Financial Plan" above.
+The 2023-2026 Multi-Year Financial Plan reflects the impact of the outbreak on the County's economy and revenues as of its date, and the County's estimates and forecasts of the impact of the outbreak on its economy and revenues for fiscal years 2023-2026.
+See "2023 Budget and 2023-2026 Multi-Year Financial Plan" above.

 The Governor of the State issued the "New York State on PAUSE" executive order ("PAUSE"), effective on March 22, 2020, that directed all non-essential businesses statewide to close in-office personnel functions and banned all non-essential travel and gatherings.
 PAUSE restrictions and closures were extended until May 28, 2020.
 Based on metrics established by the State, the State lifted PAUSE restrictions on a regional basis in phases as each region met the criteria outlined by the Governor to protect public health as businesses reopen.
+While the COVID-19 pandemic and mitigation efforts negatively impacted sales tax revenues in 2020, the impact was short-lived with collections exceeding projections in 2021, which allowed the County to build its reserves and dedicate a significant portion of its surplus to pay down liabilities.